 PixSavers leads in service excellence by anticipating, listening well, and by responding to all customer wishes.

-We are committed to advancements, production, support, and digital tools that help us work better.
+We are committed to advancements, production, support, in digital tools that help us work better.

 According to plan, our goal is to broaden more services, beyond efforts first introduced in 1999.

 Made by a graphic designer in color, our logo is a simple continuous movement of flowing layers.

 Colors are drawn with precision, relating to an exact dimension in size, length, spacing and flow.

 On the right is an example of how photo art and graphics are made in layers to a flattened object.

 Each layer is dissected, manipulated, saved, reassembled, reused, blended, stacked, collapsed.